craigdanj/twitter-app/README.md

 A project to demonstrate how a Twitter OAuth token can be obtained, which can then be used for authentication and authorisation when integrating with the twitter API ([developer.twitter.com])(https://developer.twitter.com/en).

 The client is built with ReactJS and the server with Node.
-This repository contains the client code for the twitter app.
+This repository contains the client code for the demo.
 The code for the server with which it commmunicates with can be found at [craigdanj/twitter-app-server](https://github.com/craigdanj/twitter-app-server).

 This project uses the OAuth1.0a authentication mechanism.